 How Extended Family Mental Health Issues Influence Household Portfolio Allocations

-Growing research links household financial decisions and health status within the nuclear family.
+Growing research links household financial decisions to physical and mental health status within the nuclear family.
 However, the focus on the nuclear family could underestimate the health-wealth effect.
-Previous research finds that household wealth can decline when an extended family member experiences a physical health shock.
-We expand current economic modeling to investigate the connection between portfolio allocations and mental health among siblings.
-We hypothesize that mental health issues outside of the nuclear family unit are a unique contributor to household portfolio allocation decisions.
-We use panel data and find significant effects of having at least one sibling with a mental health issue on household financial decisions.
-The effects include decreased probability of risky asset ownership (stocks, mutual funds), decreased risky assets as a share of financial assets, and decreased total amount of risky asset holdings.
+Research also finds that household wealth can decline when an extended family member experiences a physical health shock.
+We expand current economic modeling to investigate the connection between household portfolio allocations and the mental health of siblings.
+We hypothesize that mental health issues (psychological distress) outside of the nuclear family unit are a unique contributor to household portfolio allocation decisions.
+We use panel data and find that having at least one sibling with psychological distress decreases probability of risky asset ownership (stocks, mutual funds), decreases risky assets as a share of financial assets, and decreases total amount of risky asset holding.
+These results have important implications for understanding the connection between health, portfolio allocation, and wealth building.

 Keywords: household finance, portfolio allocation, mental health